-Your mind is a fascinating organ with complexities science is at the tip of understanding and a recent study shed a bit more light on what happens in the brain of an actor when inhabiting a character.
+Your mind is a fascinating organ with complexities science is at the tip of understanding and a study shed a bit more light on what happens in the brain of an actor when inhabiting a character.
 The study, led by neuroscientist Dr. Steven Brown, found that there were deactivations in the frontal lobe that could represent a loss of self as we are consumed in the characters we’re playing.
 It’s not pretending, but actually becoming the identity of the role.
 So what do you do when this helps you with your part, but you have a hard time letting go of that personality and coming back to yourself when it’s all over?

 That’s exactly what happened to Michael B. Jordan.
-Jordan has been open about what transpired after his exceptional performance of Killmonger in the Marvel film “Black Panther” directed by Ryan Coogler.
+Jordan has been open about what transpired after his exceptional performance as Killmonger in the Marvel film “Black Panther” directed by Ryan Coogler.
 On “The Late Show with Stephen Colbert” and “Off Camera with Sam Jones,” Jordan talked about relating to the roles he takes on by journaling extensively as the character.
 He went into very dark places for Killmonger and he’s discussed how being in this state of mind caught up with him.
-Upon wrapping, it was difficult for him to release it and he sought therapy so that he could segue back into his day to day life.
+Upon wrapping, it was difficult for him to release it and he sought therapy so that he could segue back into his day-to-day life.

 His story is inspiring in many ways for any actor to understand the journey we take on to bring life to the big screen and shows why it’s important to be aware of what’s happening when you inhabit a character so you can take steps to address it like he did.
 Awareness is the powerful first step to being careful about losing yourself in a role.
-Start that awareness by recognizing that you have a talent to deliver authentic performances from a source of real life experiences because you willingly give up your own mind to take on another.
+Start that awareness by recognizing that you have a talent to deliver authentic performances from a source of real-life experiences because you willingly give up your own mind to take on another.
 Many people do not understand why we would put ourselves through this, but we know how amazing it feels when you nail an audition for example and don’t recall what you did, but know it was damn good!
 You literally lost your mind and self as the study revealed.
 Now that you know what happened, you can appreciate your good work and are able to release it.
 As great acting teachers tell us, let it go as soon as you are done with it.

 Spot check yourself when you’re doing the prep work for your characters too.
 Take a pause to recognize how deeply you’re exploring.
 Tell yourself this is part of the work that you’ll activate when you need to and easily release when completed.
 Do not lose touch with your real life.
 I recall one role in which I needed to break-through a block in which I was not connecting to a particular scene.
 I used improv to bypass the analytical mind and it went on for a long period.
 As soon as I felt I was “there,” immediately I released it and cried.
 I knew then I could visit “her” whenever I needed for the scene, but was happy to be back to me.
 Training your mind to release the character is just as valuable as the work to embody the character.